 It’s been a mixed bag of a week.
 I had a wonderful weekend in Santa Barbara, as planned.
 California has just had its wettest winter in God-knows-how-long, so the drive through the Grapevine and the valley farmlands of Fillmore and Santa Paula were unbelievably stunning.
 I’ve driven through that valley countless times and have never found it so lush and fragrant.
 If you follow me on Instagram you’ll have seen lots of snippets from the drive and the trip at large.
 We travelled well, we dined well, we book-shopped and walked and drank well.
 It was glorious.

 Naturally, returning home was a landing with a thud, particularly as my insides were not best pleased with the overindulgence.
 The research on the link between the gut and the mind is anecdotally true, too.
 I felt really, really down for a day or two.
 I finally spoke with one of my best friends from home and when she asked how I’ve been doing, I said I could only describe it as beginning to feel like I’m catching my stride, then falling into a well.
 Progress isn’t linear, nor is adjusting to living in a new country.
 There’s a lot of hard work to be done, and just as you feel like things are getting easier, reminders that life is just that your life is constantly just a little bit more difficult can creep up and knock the wind out of you.

 But after those stumbles, (I hate that word, but can’t think of a better one for it) I often find I can muster a little more strength.
 I’ve had a few interactions this week that required me to take a deep breath and firmly stand my ground, and while those moments often exhaust me, I felt they actually gave me a bit of a boost.
 Why is it that everyone seems to want something from you in the same week?
 More on those another time, perhaps.

-Meantime, some picks…
+Meantime, how about some links?

-ON MY SHELF ––
+ON MY SHELF

 What’s on your nightstand?